Philanthropy

 Southern Communities Initiative

-Smith proudly works with Southern Communities Initiative, an organization that dedicates its efforts to six Southern regions where a majority of the Black population in the U.S. resides.
+Smith proudly co-leads Southern Communities Initiative (SCI), a catalytic program for advancing racial equity across six Southern communities that represent more than 50% of the Black population in the U.S. These communities include New Orleans, Charlotte, Atlanta, Birmingham, Houston and Memphis.
 This organization focuses on six racial equity priorities including business, banking, internships, digital access, legislation and investment.
-With an overall purpose of helping these Black communities overcome racial barriers and systemic inequalities, this organization is making a lasting impact in the U.S.
+Through SCI and Smith’s partnership with Grameen America, for example, SCI has almost doubled the number of Black women entrepreneurs served in Atlanta.
+With an overall purpose of helping these Black communities overcome racial barriers and systemic inequalities, SCI is making a lasting impact in the U.S.

 Giving Pledge

 Smith signed the Giving Pledge in 2017, becoming the first Black individual to do so.
 In signing the pledge, which commits signers to donate a majority of their net worth during their lifetime, Smith noted that his path was “paved by my parents, grandparents and generations of African Americans whose names I will never know.
-Their struggles, their courage and their progress allowed me to strive and achieve.
-My story would only be possible in America, and it is incumbent on all of us to pay this inheritance forward.”
+Their struggles, their courage and their progress allowed me to strive and achieve.”
 Smith committed to investing in causes that support equality of opportunity for the Black community and support the protection of our planet.

 The King Center